 The Renal Function Panel test contains 1 test with 13 biomarkers.

-Description: The Renal Function Panel test, also known as Kidney Function Panel, is a group of blood tests that assess the function of the kidneys.
+Brief Description: The Renal Function Panel test, also known as Kidney Function Panel, is a group of blood tests that assess the function of the kidneys.
 It provides valuable information about the kidneys' ability to filter and eliminate waste products from the blood, maintain fluid and electrolyte balance, and regulate acid-base levels.
 This test helps in diagnosing and monitoring kidney-related conditions and diseases.

 Also Known As: Kidney Panel Test, Kidney Function Panel Test